 - Optional: Twitter handle, personal website

-- Two to three possible titles
+- Two to three possible titles, all in sentence case

 - The full article — subheads, images with proper credits, etc.